federicoInserra/Big-Project-IoT/Design.md

 # Design

-The idea of NomeApp is to create a valuable experience for young museum visitors.
+The idea of QuizMuseum is to create a valuable experience for young museum visitors.
 Teenagers are usually less engaged during a visit inside a museum, so we focused on creating an app that will entertain them.
 The app is an interactive quiz.
 Every time a person enters a room, the application exposes a question about some art pieces of the room.
 If the answer is correct, the player gains some points.
 After the solution, the player will get a brief explanation of the question so he/she can learn more about a specific sculpture.
 When the visit is over, players can confront their scores and see who is the highest in the final rank.

 ## Personas